Karamatollah Malek-Hosseini

-Seyed Ayatollah Karamatollah Malek-Hosseini (1924 – 2 November 2012) (سید کرامتالله ملکحسینی) was an Iranian Ayatollah and member of the Second, Third and Fourth terms of the Assembly of Experts.
+Seyed Ayatollah Karamatollah Malek-Hosseini (سید کرامتالله ملکحسینی; 1924 – 2 November 2012) was an Iranian Ayatollah and member of the Second, Third and Fourth terms of the Assembly of Experts.

 Biography

 Karamatollah Malek Hosseini was born in a village called Gusheh-ye Shahzadeh Qasem in Kohgiluyeh and Boyer-Ahmad Province to a religious family in 1924.
 His father Seyed Sadr-Aldin Malek-Hosseini was a prominent cleric in Boyer-Ahmad.
 He studied Islam in both Shiraz and Qom.
 During the Iranian Revolution he was a critic of the Pahlavi regime and was arrested by SAVAK.
 After the revolution he served in the Assembly of Experts, as well as representing the Supreme Leader of Iran in Kohgiluyeh and Boyer-Ahmad Province.
 After his death, his son Sharaf-Aldin took his spot for the remainder of the fourth term and then was elected again for the Fifth term.

 Religious education

 From an early age he was learning Islam and Arabic from his father.
 When he was 15, he migrated to Shiraz to continue his education in high school.
 Afterwards, in 1941 he officially began his Islamic Studies.
 There, he learnt under Abdul-Karim Haeri Yazdi and Mirza Ahmad Darabi.
 After, he finally migrated to Qom to further his Islamic studies in Qom Seminary.
 There, he was taught by the likes of Hossein Borujerdi, Ruhollah Khomeini, Muhammad Husayn Tabatabai, Seyyed Mohammad Hojjat Kooh Kamari, Seyed Mohammad Taqi Khonsari, and Mohammad Mohaqeq Damad.
 There he mastered his knowledge in Islamic jurisprudence, interpretation of Quran, and Usool Fiqh.
 It was in Qom where he reached the level of Ijtihad.
 After the passing of Hossein Borujerdi in 1961, he migrated back to Shiraz to begin teaching at the Khan Theological School.